ndevenish/Blender_ioEDM/README.md

 Installation
 ------------

-Simply add `io_EDM` as a Blender addon in the usual way (e.g. adding to your Preferences->Files->Addon path and enabling).
+Simply add `io_EDM` as a Blender addon in the usual way (e.g. adding to an 'addons' subdirectory of your  Preferences->Files->Script path and enabling).
 This should not be necessary if debugging with `read.py`.

-FAQ
-===
-### Help!
-My animations aren't exporting!
-- Animations with an argument value of `-1` are not exported.
-Check that you have assigned an argument in the action editor
-- Scale animations are currently not understood
-- Only simple position/rotation keyframe animations are currently implemented

 Developers
 ==========